 Smart Tips for Safe Trips

 Read rental fine print for your car’s no-go list.
 Get a heavy Land Cruiser for remote plans.
-Obey “No Trespassing” or “Military Zone” signs.
-Stick to park marked roads, no off-roading or rangers fine you quick.
-Safari Master handles vehicle fit, legal routes, keeps your East Africa self-drive safe, fun, worry-free!
+Obey “No Trespassing”, “No photo or cameras”, or “Military Zone” signs.
+Stick to park-marked roads; no off-roading, or rangers will fine you quickly.
+Safari Master handles vehicle fit and legal routes, keeping your East Africa self-drive safe, fun, and worry-free!